usexfg/xfg-stark/README.md

 - **⚔️ Field Arithmetic**: Type-safe field element operations with constant-time implementations that would make the Night's Watch proud
 - **📜 Polynomial Operations**: Efficient polynomial arithmetic and evaluation, more precise than even Mæster Luwin's calculations
 - **🏰 STARK Proof System**: Complete STARK proof generation and verification- the cryptographic equivalent of Winterfell's defenses
-- **🔮 Type System**: Comprehensive type definitions for all cryptographic operations, as thorough as the Stark family tree
+- **𐂷 Type System**: Comprehensive type definitions for all cryptographic operations, as thorough as the Stark family tree

 ### 🛡️ Security Fortifications